Spy-IV/oxy-framework/README.md

 # Docs

-a tutorial and wiki are available on our [website](https://oxygen8.godaddysites.com)
+A tutorial and wiki are available on our [website](https://oxygen8.godaddysites.com) .

-contact us through our [discord](https://discord.gg/YmrC26a9nv)
+Contact us through our [discord](https://discord.gg/YmrC26a9nv) .